NeuraLiying/FreqExit/README.md

 ## ✨ What's New?

-**FreqExit** is the first dynamic inference framework designed specifically for next-scale visual autoregressive (VAR) models.
+FreqExit is the **first early-exit-based method** for dynamic inference, specifically designed for next-scale visual autoregressive (VAR) models.
 It introduces a frequency-aware training paradigm that bridges the gap between step-wise generation and early-exit acceleration, enabling runtime-adaptive inference without architectural changes.

 The framework enhances learning through two novel training-time strategies that improve feature stability and spectral quality, all without adding inference-time overhead.